Last Updated on December 12, 2022

 Mansions of Madness

 In Mansion of Madness, players explore the cursed mansions of Arkham with the guidance of an app that provides narration and musical ambiance.
-This intense and immersive adventure involves solving puzzles, fighting monsters and collecting weapons, tools, and information to succeed.
-Inspired by the works of H. P. Lovecraft, the game is set in the same universe of Eldritch Horror and Elder Sign.
+This intense and immersive adventure involves solving puzzles, fighting monsters, and collecting weapons, tools, and information to succeed.
+Inspired by the works of H. P. Lovecraft, the game is set in the same universe as Eldritch Horror and Elder Sign.

 One of the more interesting aspects of Mansions of Madness is the companion app.
 The companion app streamlines the whole process of the game.
 It’ll play some background music for ambiance, and it simplifies the setup and combat by walking players through the game and guides them through the rules.

 One of the interesting things about the game is its insanity mechanic.
 This differs from some of the other Fantasy Flight games like Arkham Horror.
 In Arkham Horror, if you go insane, you end up at the hospital or your character dies.

 Mansions of Madness is a compelling addition to the Lovecraft board game scene.
 The mechanics have vastly improved and the exploration and storytelling have become much better in the newest addition.
 If you’ve played the first edition and weren’t impressed, it may be worth your time to take another look.

 Versions & Expansions